Disney wins: Comcast drops out of Fox bidding but will pursue U.K. broadcaster

 The Fox-Disney deal is already approved by the Justice Department and the two firms can now begin the work of consolidating their acquisition after Fox shareholders approve the vote on July 27.

-Among the Fox assets to being transferred is a 39 percent stake in British satellite broadcaster Sky, which Comcast is also attempting to acquire.
+Among the Fox assets to be transferred is a 39 percent stake in the British satellite broadcaster Sky, which Comcast is also trying to acquire.
 Comcast is offering $34 billion to shareholders, topping Fox's bid of $32.5 billion for the remaining 61 percent of the company.

 AT&T buys Time Warner: Welcome to the media's merger maniaJun.12.201803:06

-Disney will now likely begin the sales process on divesting the 22 regional sports networks it will acquire from Fox.
+Disney will now probably begin the process of selling off the 22 regional sports networks it will acquire from Fox.
 It agreed to shed those assets in order to win Justice Department approval.

 Some investors and analysts had questioned the wisdom of Comcast's pursuit of Fox, noting that it would need to take on a large amount of debt as part of a deal.
 Comcast shares rose by 3 percent in pre-market trading after news of the company's decision broke.